 What compounds this issue further is the lack of sensitivity to security on IoT devices.
 In a rush to get to market in the fastest time, security gets minimal attention leaving these “smart” devices wide open to exploit vulnerabilities.

 Expecting IoT devices to implement strong security measures is impractical.
 However IoT hardware and software will get more secure with time.
 Home gateways will implement measures to ensure IoT devices are protected as much as laptops and smart phones.
 Servers and infrastructure elements such as Firewalls and Load Balancers will get smarter and faster.
 Unfortunately, this will evolve slowly and take time.
-Until then, we can expect more attacks that exploit the in-secure nature of IoT devices.
+Until then, we can expect more DDOS attack that exploit the in-secure nature of IoT devices.